Deep Tech Header 2025

 5) Prizes and prize money

-In addition to the prize money, the winners and finalists (1-3 places per category) can win non-cash prizes, including annual memberships with some partners and invitations to exclusive events (e.g. Deep Tech Dinner).
+In addition to the prize money, the winners and finalists (1-3 places per category) can win intangible prizes, including annual memberships with the partners and invitations to exclusive events (e.g. Deep Tech Dinner).

-The winners and their products and solutions may also be featured in articles and interviews on the campaign’s website www.berlin.de/deeptech and by the campaign’s partners.
+The award winners and their products can also present themselves in articles and interviews on the campaign website of the organiser www.berlin.de/deeptech and the cooperation partners.

 6) Conditions of participation

-The competition is open to companies based in the state of Berlin that submit a solution/product that was predominantly developed in Berlin.
-Submissions from small and medium-sized enterprises are expressly encouraged.
+The competition is open to companies based in the state of Berlin that submit a product that was predominantly developed in Berlin.
+Submissions from small and medium-sized companies are explicitly encouraged.

-We are looking for application-oriented and market-proven solutions as well as products based on software and/or hardware that are characterised by a high degree of innovation and great future potential.
+We are looking for research-based, application-oriented and tried-and-tested software and hardware products from Berlin that are characterised by a high degree of innovation and great future potential (marketability) and create added value for users.

-The following criteria will be taken into account in the assessment by the independent jury:
+The following criteria are taken into account in the assessment by the independent jury:

-● Purpose and added value of the solution for users
+• Purpose and added value of the product for users

-If too few submissions are received for each category, we as the organiser of the award reserve the right to suspend the category in question and therefore not award a prize in the category.
+If too few submissions are received for each category, the award organiser reserves the right to suspend the category in question and therefore not award a prize in the category.

-The prerequisite for receiving the prize money is the fulfilment of the requirements under state aid law in accordance with the so-called “de minimis regulation” (this will take place after the award ceremony).
+A prerequisite for receiving the prize money is the fulfilment of the requirements under state aid law according to the so-called ‘de minimis’ regulation (this will take place after the award ceremony).

 Formal framework conditions for submitting the competition entry